oplS16projects/FP2/README.md

             (function "Enter some words to build an acronym"
                       (acronym ["Words" (listof+ ["Word" string+])] -> ["The acronym" string])))
 ```
-Firstly, the web launch begins by taking a title of type string a the first parameter:
+Firstly, the web launch begins by taking a title of type string as the first parameter:
 ```racket
 "Acronym Builder | By: Muhammed Khalid"
 ```